 - Set app calling notifications for when you are not actively looking at the OnSIP app browser tab.
-These are desktop pop-up notifications for call hang ups, incoming calls, call transfers, and Smart Queue alerts, and can be enabled and disabled individually.
+These are desktop pop-up notifications for call hang ups, incoming calls, call transfers, and Enhanced Queue alerts, and can be enabled and disabled individually.

 - Set your E911 location.

-- Configure Smart Queue Alert Rules.
+- Configure Enhanced Queue Alert Rules.

 Voicemail allows you to access your voicemail settings and messages.
 When you have a new message, an orange exclamation point will appear next to the word 'Menu,' and a number next to 'Voicemail' in the dropdown menu will tell you how many messages you have in your mailbox.

 - Access your voice mailbox information, such as voicemail number and password.